yazgoo/umberbar/README.md

 ## prerequisites

 - for black (default) and white theme, you need [nerdfonts](https://www.nerdfonts.com/) installed
-- you need xterm (or urxvt) installed
+- you need xterm or urxvt or alacritty installed (urxvt and alacritty support background transparency)
 - you need xrandr

 ## downloading